Cultivating and growing plants indoors is not much different from doing so outdoors.

 Indoors, you provide them with the required light and nutrients.

 Our focus in this article is the light.
 The best way to provide the right light for your plants is with an LED grow light.
 Head here for a detailed look at how LED grow lights work.

-We’ll examine LED lights in more detail, but first, let’s briefly cover growing indoors in general.
+We’ll examine LED lights in more detail, and after that, we’ll briefly cover growing indoors in general.